tensorflow/swift/docs/GraphProgramExtraction.md

 There are several different approaches used by machine learning frameworks which we briefly explore here.
 Before we do that though, it is important to observe a key commonality about all of these approaches (including ours).
 Machine learning models contain a mix of two different kinds of code: tensor number crunching logic, and other general code for command line option processing, data pipeline setup, and other orchestration logic.

-All of these approaches are just different ways for the system to “find” the tensor logic, extract it out, and send it to an accelerator.
+All of these approaches are just different ways for the system to "find" the tensor logic, extract it out, and send it to an accelerator.
 By exploring the diversity of approaches, we can see each of their strengths and also the tradeoffs forced by them.

 ### Linear Algebra Libraries